 Decentralized Currency

 Decentralized currency, also known as peer-to-peer currency, refers to the transfer of wealth or ownership of any other commodity without the involvement of a third party.
 Unlike traditional currency, which is controlled by a central authority, decentralized currency eliminates the need for a centralized authority to honor financial obligations.
-This centralized control often leads to financial crises and loss of control over personal finances, as the value of the currency is subject to the discretion of the authority.
+This means that transactions can take place directly between the parties involved, without the need for intermediaries such as banks or payment processors.

 Decentralized currencies are primarily used in virtual markets and are represented by encrypted code that is easily verifiable but impossible to replicate.
-The value of these currencies is solely determined by market demand, without any influence from a central authority.
-This ensures that the value cannot be manipulated or altered by any entity.
+This encryption ensures the security and integrity of the currency, making it resistant to fraud and counterfeiting.

 Author: Travis Moore, CTO of Frax